Tag Archive for: MUSE

 This project, which has been underway since 2019 at theMontpellier-NîmesSchool of Medicine, has made it possible to achieve many other things:

 • First, this project is a pilot program for hybrid learning.
-Although this was not the primary objective at the outset, the courses offered in this teaching unit are delivered bothremotelyand in person.
-In light of the current health crisis, it serves as an example of how to redesign courses to be hybrid.
+Although this was not the primary objective from the outset, the courses offered in this academic unit are delivered bothremotelyand in person.
+In light of the current health crisis, it serves as an example of how to redesign courses to incorporate a hybrid format.

-The CONNECT competition will take place from March 29 to April 9, 2021, and is open only to students who are members of the MUSE consortium during the 2020–2021 academic year.
+The CONNECT competition runs from March 29 to April 9, 2021, and is open only to students who are members of the MUSE consortium during the 2020–2021 academic year.

-After completing this survey, students will have the chance to win one of 100 prizes:
+After completing this survey, students will have the chance to win one of the 100 prizes up for grabs:

 • 15€500 gift cards for the Odysseum shopping center